AKHILESHKHOSE/PROJECT_1/README.md

 # License
 This project is licensed under a Custom View-Only License.
 This means you can access and use the code for learning and reference purposes, but you cannot modify, copy, or distribute it without explicit permission.

-# Additional Notes:

-Consider adding screenshots or GIFs of visualizations to showcase your project's impact.
-Include links to relevant resources or tutorials for learning SQL and sports analytics.
-Mention any dependencies or requirements for running the project.
-Highlight your project's unique aspects and potential applications.